 Want to edit your photographs like us?
 Head to our Presets store for all our preset collections or click on the products below.

-When it comes to deciding where is the best area to stay in Mandalay, the areas are split into 3.
-Central Mandalay, Eastern Mandalay, Northern Mandalay.
+When it comes to deciding where is the best area to stay in Mandalay, the areas are split into 3 – Central Mandalay, Eastern Mandalay and Northern Mandalay.

-We chose to stay in Central Mandalay.
-Hotel Friendship is located in the city centre but doesn’t come with an expensive price tag.
+We chose to stay in Central Mandalay at Hotel Friendship which is located in the city centre but doesn’t come with an expensive price tag.
 The staff are friendly, prices are very affordable, the hotel has a restaurant, room service is available, free bikes are provided and the front desk is 24 hours.

 The location is close to many restaurants, shops, cafes, 15 minute walk from Sri Ganesh Temple and 650 meters to public transportation.
 Staff can help to organise tours, private drivers and bus tickets.